 Pamela Cauthen Meriwether

-Pam continues her commitment to her own daily practice and weaves some aspect of the ancient wisdom of historical yoga teachings into every yoga class she teaches.
-Her true joy is assisting others on their own unique paths, and her approach to teaching this vast subject is always individual, focusing on inspiring in her students the calm, strength, balance, wellness and personal growth that this practice can provide.
+In 1999, during her first pregnancy, Pamela began her yoga practice and her passion for yoga and meditation grew from there.
+She continues her commitment to her daily practice.
+Pamela weaves some aspect of the ancient wisdom of historical yoga teachings into every yoga class and finds true joy in assisting others on their own unique paths.
+Her approach to teaching this wide-ranging subject is always individual, focusing on inspiring in her students the calm, strength, balance, wellness, and personal growth that this practice can provide.